genouest/biomaj2galaxy/README.md

     * Load url and api key from a config file
     * Make it possible to use the future BioMAJ new REST API instead of using post processes

-    * Contribute code to bioblend
+    * Contribute code to bioblend: done, https://github.com/afgane/bioblend/pull/105
     * Trackster visualizations do not read genome list from data tables: PR #601
     * Wrong list in upload form: PR #601